keu/docs/software/ac-support-policy.md

 | [2.3](https://github.com/astronomer/ap-airflow/blob/master/2.3.0/CHANGELOG.md)       | April 30, 2022 | October 2023            |

-If you have any questions or concerns, reach out to [Astronomer support](https://support.astronomer.io).
+If you have any questions or concerns, contact [Astronomer support](https://support.astronomer.io).